brumka/PiHole-DOT/README.md

 ```
 <br>
 <br>
-As a result, my `dot.conf` looked like this
+As a result, my `dot.conf` now looks like this

 ```
 stream {